 Of course, no entrepreneur would ever say the title of this article out loud, but many believe their models with all their heart and soul.
 After all, they spend almost countless hours perfecting it to at least three-digit accuracy.
-Unfortunately, anyone that has spent time creating business forecasts understands that the forecast, more than likely, forecasts what won’t happen!
+Unfortunately, anyone that has spent time creating business forecasts understands that the model, more than likely, predicts what won’t happen!

 - Be willing to change the model as factual data becomes available that replaces forecasts or speculation.
 Further, try to understand why the actual data varied from the forecasted amounts.
 Will the variations continue or are other forecasted numbers in equal jeopardy of being incorrect?

 - Pre-establish checkpoints based on projected time or anticipated results.
 If those check points are missed or exceeded, carefully think through their long-term impacts.
 Watch for both hits and misses.
 The impacts of misses, such as product delays or sales below forecast, are obvious.
 However, exceeding forecasts can be equally problematic.
 For example, if sales exceed the plan, inventory may not be available or quality may slip causing increases in costs.

 - Perform sensitivity analysis on virtually all variables.
 It is remarkable how something that appears to be minor can have a significant impact on the model.
 Some of the factors may not even be directly in the model.
 For example, a slip in the documentation availability plan may delay partner sales training that may cause a significant, unexpected delay in sales due to customer seasonal buying profiles.